pingidentity/pingidentity-devops-getting-started/docs/evaluate.md

 # Get started

-You can quickly deploy DevOps images of Ping Identity solutions.
-These images are preconfigured to provide working instances of our solutions, either as single containers or an orchestrated set of containers.
-We use Docker to deploy the DevOps images in stable, network-enabled containers.
+You can quickly deploy build images of Ping Identity products.
+We use Docker to deploy the build images in stable, network-enabled containers.
 For lightweight orchestration purposes, we use Docker Compose.
-For enterprise-level orchestration of containers, we use Kubernetes.
+For enterprise-level orchestration, we use Kubernetes.
+The build images are preconfigured to provide working instances of our products, either as single containers or as orchestrated sets of containers.

 You'll need an evaluation license to use the DevOps resources.
-You'll clone our getting started repository, set up your DevOps environment, and deploy our full stack of solutions for DevOps using Docker Compose.
-When you first start the Docker stack, our full set of DevOps images is automatically pulled from our repository, if you haven't already pulled the images from [Docker Hub](https://hub.docker.com/u/pingidentity/).
-You can then choose to try out any one or more of the solutions, all preconfigured to interoperate.
+You'll clone our getting started repository, set up your DevOps environment, and deploy our full stack of product containers using Docker Compose.
+When you first start the Docker stack, each of the build images is automatically pulled from our repository, unless you've already pulled the images from our [Docker Hub](https://hub.docker.com/u/pingidentity/) site.
+You can then choose to try out any one or more of our products, all preconfigured to interoperate.

 ## Prerequisites